GitMohit123/GitMohit123/README.md

 #  Hi, I'm Mohit Jindal!

-### I’m Mohit Jindal, Co-founder at Mirage & Co., which provides product innovation for B2B companies and startups.
+### Co-founder at Mirage & Co., which provides product innovation for B2B companies and startups.
 Besides my position, I'm a Full Stack Developer currently involved in building large-scale applications for Mirage & Co. and the field team of Google.
 I'm on a never-ending quest to code the *next big thing*.